shevek/choco2/src/main/resources/README.txt

  -----

  CHOCO is a java library for constraint satisfaction problems (CSP) and constraint programming (CP).
- It is built on a event-based propagation mechanism with backtrackable structures.
+ It is built on an event-based propagation mechanism with backtrackable structures.

  CHOCO can be used for:

- > teaching (a user-oriented constraint solver with open-source code)
+ > teaching (as a user-oriented constraint solver with open-source code)
- > research (state-of-the-art algorithms and techniques, user-defined constraints, domains and variables)
+ > research (for state-of-the-art algorithms and techniques, user-defined constraints, domains and variables)
- > real-life applications (many application now embed choco)
+ > real-life applications (many applications now embed choco)

  Please visit the project web site (http://choco.emn.fr) for more information.